The John Varley Reader

 The John Varley Reader is a representative collection of 18 of the science fiction short stories by John Varley, first published in paperback in September 2004.
 It features 5 new stories.
 Each story is preceded by an autobiographical introduction; until this book Varley had avoided discussing himself, or his works, in print.

+The book won the Locus Award for Best Collection in 2005.

+It was republished in 2020 by Open Road Media.